Seeed-Studio/wiki-documents/docs/Sensor/Seeeduino Series/Seeeduino_Lotus.md

 * If you choose the right Port and Board (Seeeduino Lotus)
 * Close and reopen Arduino IDE and try again

-**Q3.
-Where can I find technical support if I have some other issue.**

-You can post a question to [forum](https://forum.seeedstudio.com/) .

 ## Project

 **The Da Vinci Code** The work combines art and electronics.
 The art part makes the skeleton and consists of 11 layers of medium density fiberboard.